 Widely reckoned to be the most valuable books in the world, only 48 whole and partial copies of the original Gutenberg Bible (1455) now exist.
 The beautiful John Rylands Library at the University of Manchester is home to one of them as part of its astounding archive.
 Also among their Special Collection are the St John Fragment, a piece of the original gospel of St John (9 cm on Greek papyri), the St Christopher Woodcut, earliest known European print (1423), and all four Shakespeare Folios (1623, 1632, 1664, 1685) plus the 1609 quarto edition of Mr Shakespeare’s Sonnets.
 Really.

 Walking into the the Old British Reading Room at the British Museum was spectacular.
-(Back in 2001 it was still open to the public.
-I would have made better use of it if I had known it would soon be out of reach.)
+Back in 2001 it was still open to the public.
 Situated at the heart of the museum forming the centre of the Great Court, Syndey Smirke’s design is sublime.
 Flooded with light it feels both airy and grounded, the mind can really expand in a place like this.
 Access to the Reading Room is now restricted to special exhibitions.

 The British Museum is the oldest museum in the world (1753) and keeper of some of the world’s most important cultural treasures.
 My most recent favourite room is the Room of Enlightenment.
 Directly off the Great Court it houses an astonishing array of artefacts from the 18th century’s age of reason, learning and scientific development.
 Riches indeed.